Aaronontheweb/node-bootcamp/sessions/hour2/04_socket-io-a-primer/readme.md

 namespace, it gets passed the `data` parameter.
 When this client receives an 'updatechat' message, it will use jQuery to append that message into the '#conversation' DIV.

+Take a look at the index.html file in this directory to see the rest of the client implementation!

-Hopefully, with this foundation you can start dreaming up ways to dispatch server-side events to your clients: a new chat message, a new database entry, a weather advisory, new joystick movement.
+So, even though we just covered a simple little example, hopefully with this foundation you can start dreaming up ways to dispatch server-side events to your clients: a new chat message, a new database entry, a weather advisory, new joystick movement.